Das203web-dev/level-2-assignment-5/README.md

   - Admin notifications for new requests and cancellations
   - Sender notifications for approvals, flags, blocks, and cancellations
   - Receiver notifications for dispatch and delivery updates
-- **Terminal Status Protection:** Prevents modification of delivered/cancelled parcels
 - **Role-based Parcel Access:** Different views and permissions for each user role
-- **Status Validation:** Strict status flow enforcement with proper error handling
-- **Real-time Tracking:** Complete parcel journey from creation to delivery with location updates
+- **Real-time Tracking:** Complete parcel journey from creation to delivery with location updates ( live location tracker is not implemented yet )

 ## Notification Types
 - **NEW_PARCEL_REQUEST** → Notifies admins of new parcel requests